-In my last article, I talked about some of the long standing consequences that you face if you got convicted of a Connecticut DUI.
+If convicted of a Connecticut DUI, you face long-standing consequences.
 If you find that your DUI is seriously impacting your life, even years after your conviction, you should consider applying for a pardon.
 A pardon can help you move on from this experience and get on with your life.
-You can learn more about the pardon in this article.
+You can learn more about the pardon on this page.

 What is a Pardon?